 This degree program enables students, through a variety of learning experiences, to consider life in the contemporary world.
-The curriculum provides for development of writing, speaking, quantitative, and critical thinking skills and exposes students to bodies of knowledge shared by educated persons.
-Offered for adult students enrolled in CCS, the program provides an opportunity for students to share common learning experiences and to develop personal plans of study for career advancement, personal growth and graduate study.
+The curriculum provides for development of writing, speaking, quantitative, and critical thinking skills and exposure to bodies of knowledge shared by educated persons.
+The program is offered for adult students enrolled in the College of Continuing Studies as an on-campus or online program.
+Students have the opportunity to share common learning experiences and to develop personal plans of study for career advancement, personal growth and graduate study.

-The Liberal Studies major provides students with a flexible curriculum whose goal is to further the personal interests and professional objectives of adult students.
+The Liberal Studies major provides a flexible curriculum, with on-campus or online coursework, for students whose goal is to further their personal interests and professional objectives.
 In addition to the Concentrations offered, students may propose concentrations of individual design (which must be approved by the faculty committee on individual study and a CCS advisor).

 - B.A. in Liberal Studies